Message from the Department Chair

 GTS seminars are classes in which you study

-In your fourth year, you take two seminars in
+In your fourth year, you take two seminars and work closely

 For More Information